browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 ## Kernel Code

-The parallelism in the reference code is found in the for-loop over `i` used to perofrm the calculation of the sum over elements.
+The parallelism in the reference code is found in the for-loop over `i` used to perform the calculation of the sum over elements.
 The loop body, here consisting of only a single line of code, must be pulled out and used to create a kernel for parallel execution on the Epiphany device.

-The approach discussed in Section 3 in which the parallelism is matched the the phyical cores of the RISC array will be employed here from the start.
+The approach discussed in Section 3 in which the parallelism is matched the phyical cores of the RISC array will be employed here from the start.
 The idea is quite simple.
-The work of adding the elements of the data vector will be ditributed as evenly as possible over the 16 phyisical cores to calculate partial sums.
+The work of adding the elements of the data vector will be distributed as evenly as possible over the 16 phyisical cores to calculate partial sums.
 Subsequently the 16 partial sums will be added together to calculate the final result.